SENERGY-Platform/client-connector-lib/README.md

 connector-client
 ================

-**!!!
-Important !!!**

-**This project has been updated and can now be installed via `pip`.
-Import paths, configuration and logging has changed.**

-**Please consult the readme for more information or contact the author!**

----

-Framework for users wanting to integrate their personal IoT project / device with the SEPL platform.
+Client library for users wanting to integrate their personal IoT project / device with the SEPL platform.

 Compatible with Python >= 3.5.3.
 For Python 3.4 please use legacy branch.